Deborah Lipstadt: Awards and honors

 After the publication of Denying the Holocaust in June 1993, Lipstadt received the 1994 National Jewish Book Award.
 Already a consultant to the United States Holocaust Memorial Museum, President Bill Clinton appointed her in 1994 to the United States Holocaust Memorial Council.
 In 1997, Lipstadt received the Emory Williams teaching award for excellence in teaching.
 She is also a recipient of the Albert D. Chernin Award from the Jewish Council for Public Affairs, which is given to "an American Jew whose work best exemplifies the social justice imperatives of Judaism, Jewish history and the protection of the Bill of Rights, particularly the First Amendment."
 Previous recipients of the Award include Ruth Bader Ginsburg and Alan Dershowitz.
 Lipstadt was awarded the 2005 National Jewish Book Award in the Holocaust category for History on Trial: My Day in Court with a Holocaust Denier and the 2019 National Jewish Book Award in Education and Jewish Identity for Antisemitism: Here and Now.
+In 2026, she received Bar-Ilan University's Jonathan Sacks Institute Prize for "Outstanding Achievement as a Public Intellectual."

-Lipstadt has received honorary doctorates from a number of institutions, including Ohio Wesleyan University, John Jay College of Criminal Justice of the City University of New York, Yeshiva University, and the Jewish Theological Seminary of America, among others.
+Lipstadt has received honorary doctorates from a number of institutions, including Ohio Wesleyan University, John Jay College of Criminal Justice of the City University of New York, Yeshiva University, the Jewish Theological Seminary of America, and Washington University in St. Louis, among others.